 Like his policies or not, we had a president who clearly lived with and cherished family values and he was being vilified by the….party of family values.

 And I wondered….how badly will Democrats react when….

 And then Donald Trump was declared president.
 The division of political camps now transcended even the tribal conflict between Packers and Vikings.
 This was cultural.
 However, a new dimension rose from the very platform cultivated to inspire the right-wing populist revolution.
 The man who was favored by the right to become president was verifiably bereft of the family values that had been elevated to oppose the left.

 But, in a cultural conflict logic is as relevant as the difference between Ohioans and Michiganders warring over the Toledo Strip; it only matters on which side you were born.
 Republican’s ethical “get out of jail free” card was played by pointing at Democratic support for Clinton.
 They branded Democrats “hypocrites” for disliking a president with a poor moral code because they voted for a president with a poor moral code.

-Where I’ll grant Democrats a hall pass in the “who is more hypocritical?” debate is the fact that Clinton was never hoisted as the standard bearer of family values.
+Where I’ll grant Democrats a hall pass in the “who is more hypocritical?” debate is the fact that Clinton was never hoisted his flag as the standard bearer of family values.
 And Democrats never branded themselves as the party of those values.
 Not because they lacked them, but because they didn’t use them as a political agenda.
 It wasn’t the basis for correcting the economy, for appropriating funds, for establishing foreign relations, or for….you get the point.

 Republicans did make that claim.
 Which would be fine except they threw those values out the window as soon as they contradicted their candidate who would ostensibly….correct the economy, appropriate funds, establish foreign….you get the point.

 So where does that leave us today?
 Should I even ask the question: “What are Republicans going to do to the next Democratic president (there will be one someday)?”